Services

 • Training and fine-tuning data: Some providers supply curated, pre-labeled datasets for specific domains: legal documents, financial filings, and healthcare data.
 Healthcare datasets are typically anonymized or synthetic rather than raw patient records, given how tightly that data is regulated.

 • The retrieval data: Many DaaS providers now offer continuously updated data feeds for RAG pipelines.
-RAG (Retrieval-Augmented Generation) is a method where an AI model pulls in fresh external data at the moment a question is asked, rather than relying only on what it learned during training.
+RAG (Retrieval-Augmented Generation) is a method where an AI model pulls in fresh external data at the moment a question is asked, rather than relying on what it learned during training.
 For this to work, the external data has to stay current.
 Static datasets are not enough.

 Both uses raise the same practical question: where did this data come from, and is it properly documented?